Charging station in apartment buildings: What tenants and owners should know

 4. conclusion: charging in apartment buildings is made easier for tenants and owners

 The legislator has set a clear direction with the two laws GEIG and WEMoG: With specifications on how and when infrastructure must be provided and a binding entitlement to a charging point, more parking spaces for electric cars can be created on/in residential buildings.
-Landlords and flat owners should address the issue and initiate construction measures.
-Energy providers such as SachsenEnergie also offer complete solutions for the development of residential properties with charging infrastructure, support you in coordinating with the grid operator and advise you on suitable wallboxes, load management and funding opportunities.
+Landlords and apartment owners should address the issue and initiate construction measures.
+Energy providers such as SachsenEnergie offer complete solutions for the development of residential properties with charging infrastructure, support you in coordinating with the grid operator and advise you on suitable wallboxes, load management and funding opportunities.

 A contribution by Lisa Troeger